 Step 3: Combine the cookie dough

-Pour the wet ingredients over the dry and stir to combine.
+Pour the wet ingredients over the flour mixture and stir to combine.
 The batter will look dry, but keep stirring until it comes together.
 I love to use a spatula to stir that kind of thick dough.
 It should eventually form a large ball.

 Step 4: Shape the cookies and bake

-Divide the dough in about 14 balls and transfer to the prepared baking sheet.
+Divide the dough into about 14 balls and transfer to the prepared baking sheet.
 I use my small ice cream scoop (about 2 tbsp) to do this.

 - Almond flour tends to create lumps naturally, so be sure to press on them to break them up and ensure that the batter is as uniform as possible.

-- The batter will look super dry and crumble easily at first.
-Keep stirring and use a spatula to scrape the bottom of the bowl (the batter is also super sticky!), the batter will eventually come together.
+- The batter will look super dry and will crumble easily at first.
+Keep stirring and use a spatula to scrape the bottom and sides of the bowl (the batter is also super sticky!).
+Keep stirring, the batter will eventually come together!

 - Be sure to use warm water when combining with the instant coffee so it dissolves well.

-- You love strong coffee flavor?
-Then, use 2.5 tablespoons of instant coffee granules instead of 2 (but keep the same amount of water).
+- If you like a strong coffee flavor in baking, then, use 2.5 tablespoons of instant coffee granules instead of 2 (but keep the same amount of water).

 Serving suggestion

-These are perfect for afternoon tea break!
+These are perfect for afternoon tea breaks!
 Enjoy with a warm cup of lavender milk tea, creamy peanut butter coffee or a glass of chilled chocolate cashew milk.

-If you have a sweet tooth, then consider drizzling melted chocolate over them after they are baked or dip half of each cookies in melted chocolate, then transfer to a cooling rack so the chocolate can set before enjoying.
+If you have a sweet tooth or looking for a stronger chocolate flavor, then consider drizzling melted chocolate over them after they are baked or dip half of each cookie in melted chocolate, then transfer to a cooling wire rack so the chocolate can set before enjoying.

 They make for a fun snacking cookie, but also great with your morning cup of coffee.
 More coffee with your coffee?
 Yes!